 Previous day's Summation Index* + current day McClellan Oscillator * The very first Summation Index is simply the value of the McClellan Oscillator.

 StockCharts.com provides two options for the McClellan Summation Index: unadjusted and ratio-adjusted.
-Net Advances is the base indicator used to calculate the McClellan Oscillator, and by extension the Summation Index.
-Net Advances is simply the number of advancing issues less the number of declining issues.
+Net Advances is the base indicator used to calculate the McClellan Oscillator (and, by extension, the Summation Index); it is derived from the number of advancing issues less the number of declining issues.
 This number is used to calculate the “traditional” Summation Index.
 Ratio-adjusted Net Advances equals Net Advances divided by advances plus declines.
 This shows Net Advances relative to the total, which makes it possible to compare values over a long period of time.
 This article focuses on the Ratio-adjusted Summation Index.
 See the McClellan Oscillator article for more details on ratio-adjusted Net Advances.

 The Summation Index rises when the McClellan Oscillator is positive and falls when the McClellan Oscillator is negative.
 Extended positive numbers in the McClellan Oscillator cause the Summation Index to trend higher.
 Conversely, extended negative readings cause the Summation Index to trend lower.